tremor-rs/tremor-www/docs/api.md

 ### Schema for type: __binding_state__
 <a name="schema-binding_state"></a>

-State of a binding, including specification and instances:
+State of an binding, including specification and instances

 ```json
 {